"The things which I have seen I now can see no more."

 The authorities scrambled in vain to ward off mass panic.
 They settled for damage control and pleaded for the public to be patient while a solution was found.
 Some leaders jumped at the opportunity to blame and persecute the Luminaries, and they certainly took their pound of flesh.

-In turn, the Luminaries launched an unprecedented campaign to manage public discourse and change the narrative around the accident.
-Their experts presented copious amounts of evidence to absolve them of blame.
-They showed how the so-called safety measures imposed on their project by the authorities were the very thing that caused the malfunction.
 Nevertheless, one of their most prominent leaders, one of the Seven Keen Minds, was scapegoated and excommunicated.
 In fact, it was the Stellar Maverick who was condemned as persona non grata.
-From that point on, their top echelon was known as the Hexad Conclave.
+Henceforth, their elite group held the name Hexad Conclave.
 At the same time, they aimed to appease the people with every manner of goodwill.
-They opened their coffers to harness philanthropy at an industrial scale and made cutting-edge technology accessible to everyone to ease their suffering.
+They opened their coffers to harness philanthropy on an industrial scale and made cutting-edge technology accessible to everyone, easing their suffering.

-The authorities called it a harmonization of perspectives.
-Tradition, moderation, and progress melding into a single governing resonance.
+The authorities called it a harmonization of perspectives: tradition, moderation, and progress melding into a single governing resonance.
 Yet as the final notes of this political symphony settled, the Luminaries' melody dominated all others.
 They established six "fellowships", each promising partnership with the populace.
 The rhetoric was elegant: optimal service to the public good.
 And after cycles of collective anguish, many Jiorto allowed themselves to hope again.

 I gazed at the scarred auroras, vowing silently: I will seek the chords beyond this broken sky.